 | Assistant Professor | Kanako SHITOMI |

-Our joint research team, in collaboration with the Oyane Group of the Nanomaterials Research Institute in the National Institute of Advanced Industrial Science and Technology (AIST), is conducting studies on rapidly precipitating apatite on tooth surfaces using laser and biomimetic processes to achieve biomodified tooth surfaces.
-The apatite deposited on the tooth surface can encapsulate bioactive substances and/or antibiotics, suggesting potential applications for preventing root caries and treating periodontal disease.
-Additionally, this method can be applied to the surfaces of biomaterials, allowing for the modification of artificial materials such as dental composite resins.
+Our joint research team, in collaboration with the Oyane Group at the Nanomaterials Research Institute of National Institute of Advanced Industrial Science and Technology (AIST), is investigating a novel approach to rapidly induce apatite precipitation on tooth surfaces by integrating laser irradiation with biomimetic processes, thereby achieving biofunctionalized tooth surfaces.
+The apatite layer formed on the tooth surface is capable of encapsulating bioactive molecules and/or antimicrobial agents, suggesting promising applications in the prevention of root caries and the treatment of periodontal disease.
+Furthermore, this technique is not limited to dental hard tissues and can be extended to various biomaterial surfaces, enabling functional modification of artificial materials such as dental composite resins.

-Our joint research team, in collaboration with the Kawasaki Group of the Faculty of Chemistry, Materials and Bioengineering in Kansai University, is developing new technologies for photodynamic therapy and advancing research on photodynamic disinfection methods using metal nanoclusters.
-These materials are water-soluble and have good biocompatibility, allowing for light excitation across a wide range of wavelengths compared to traditional organic photosensitizers like methylene blue.
-This makes them suitable for disinfection using standard white LED or blue LED dental curing light sources.
+Our joint research team, in collaboration with the Kawasaki Group of the Faculty of Chemistry, Materials and Bioengineering at Kansai University, is developing novel technologies for photodynamic therapy and advancing research on photodynamic disinfection using metal nanoclusters.
+These nanomaterials are water-soluble and exhibit high biocompatibility.
+Compared with conventional organic photosensitizers such as methylene blue, they can be photoexcited over a broader wavelength range.
+Consequently, effective antimicrobial activity can be achieved using commonly available white LED or blue LED dental curing light sources.

-Our joint research team, in collaboration with the Nakamura-Oyane Group of the Nanomaterials Research Institute in the National Institute of Advanced Industrial Science and Technology (AIST), has succeeded in synthesizing submicron and nanoscale calcium phosphate particles containing various substances, discovering their antibacterial properties against oral bacteria.
+Our joint research team, in collaboration with the Nakamura–Oyane Group at the Nanomaterials Research Institute of National Institute of Advanced Industrial Science and Technology (AIST), has successfully synthesized submicron- and nanoscale calcium phosphate particles incorporating various functional substances and has demonstrated that these particles exhibit antibacterial activity against oral bacteria.

-We are conducting research to apply innovative technology using glass nanoparticles that release bioactive ions for coating tooth surfaces, aimed at enhancing dental treatments for both periodontal disease and caries.
-The teeth were uniformly coated with S-PRG (surface pre-reacted glass-ionomer) nanofillers that release antibacterial ions such as fluoride and borate.
-When Streptococcus mutans, a type of cariogenic bacteria, was inoculated and cultured on these treated surfaces, bacterial growth was inhibited.
-Moreover, the S-PRG nanofillers adhered to the tooth surfaces released antibacterial ions over an extended period, resulting in improvements in periodontal health, as demonstrated in animal models.
-We are developing this coating as a simple, yet highly effective, method for caries prevention and periodontal treatment.
+We are conducting research on an innovative tooth-surface coating technology that employs glass nanoparticles capable of releasing bioactive ions, with the aim of enhancing dental treatments for both periodontal disease and dental caries.
+In this approach, tooth surfaces were uniformly coated with S-PRG (surface pre-reacted glass-ionomer) nanofillers, which release antibacterial ions such as fluoride and borate.
+When Streptococcus mutans, a major cariogenic bacterium, was inoculated and cultured on the treated tooth surfaces, bacterial growth was effectively inhibited.
+Furthermore, the S-PRG nanofillers adhered to the tooth surface exhibited sustained release of antibacterial ions over an extended period.
+In animal models, this sustained ion release was associated with marked improvements in periodontal health.
+These findings indicate that the S-PRG nanofiller-based coating represents a simple yet highly effective strategy for caries prevention and periodontal therapy, and we are actively advancing its development toward clinical application.

-Graphene oxide (GO) is a sheet-like nanocarbon material obtained by strong oxidation and exfoliation of graphite, and it possesses remarkable properties.
-Oxygen-containing functional groups on the GO surface enable strong interactions with a wide variety of molecules.
+Graphene oxide (GO) is a sheet-like nanocarbon material produced by the strong oxidation and exfoliation of graphite and is known for its remarkable physicochemical properties.
+The presence of oxygen-containing functional groups on the GO surface enables strong interactions with a wide range of molecules.
 In collaboration with Nippon Shokubai Co., Ltd., our research team successfully developed a durable, transparent, and water-resistant coating on tooth surfaces using a GO–cetylpyridinium chloride (CPC) complex.
-Teeth coated with the GO/CPC complex showed no bacterial growth.
-In addition to teeth, this water-resistant transparent composite coating can also be applied to various substrates such as glass, plastics, metals, PET, and fabrics.
-This innovative application of nanocarbon materials has attracted considerable attention.
+Teeth coated with the GO/CPC complex exhibited complete inhibition of bacterial growth.
+Furthermore, this water-resistant and transparent composite coating is not limited to dental applications and can be applied to various substrates, including glass, plastics, metals, PET, and fabrics.
+This work represents a novel and versatile application of nanocarbon materials and has attracted considerable attention for its potential in both biomedical and industrial fields.